the-artinet-project/artinet-sdk/README.md

   //errors thrown here will be triggered in the original context });

-//stream new commands into a running context (currentContext.command as SendCommandInterface<Command>).send({
+// Advanced: stream new commands into a running context (currentContext.command as SendCommandInterface<Command>).send({
   ...
 });